erpushpinderrana/install-drupal-1cmd-lando/README.md

 # Quick Setup

-## Clone this repository and run the below command when you are in the `install-drupal-1cmd-lando` directory.
+## Clone this repository.

+Run the below command when you are in the `install-drupal-1cmd-lando` directory.
 ```
 lando rebuild -y
 ```

-## It will output something like below:
+It will output something like below:
 ![D9 Installation is complete](https://github.com/erpushpinderrana/files/blob/master/d9Webserver.png)
 ```
 [success] Installation complete.
 User name: admin  User password: zMigDZjuSi